 Frame Averaging is a digital image processing technique that is employed to enhance images contaminated by Shot Noise.
 Shot Noise is the noise associated with the random arrival of photons at an image sensor.
 It is a fundamental limit on noise performance in image sensors.
-By averaging a number (N) of frames, the Frame Averaging feature reduces Shot Noise and increases the signal to noise ratio (SNR) by a factor of $\sqrt{N}$ .
-This decreases the frame rate by a factor of N. With the VP-31MX-35 H camera, you can average up to 16 frames, so that the signal to noise ratio will be increased by four times ( $\sqrt{16} \equiv 12$ dB) and the frame rate will be decreased by a factor of 16.
+By averaging a number (N) of frames, the Frame Averaging feature reduces Shot Noise and increases the signal to noise ratio (SNR) by a factor of \sqrt{N} .
+This decreases the frame rate by a factor of N. With the VC-17MX-61 H and VC-31MX-35 H cameras, you can average up to 16 frames, so that the signal to noise ratio will be increased by four times ($\sqrt{16} \equiv 12$ dB) and the frame rate will be decreased by a factor of 16.

-The XML parameters related to Frame Averaging are as follows.
+The XML parameters related to Frame Average ging are as follows.
+The same parametere related to Frame, a erag ging alle de leneme.

 XML Parameters Value Description

-Off Disables the Frame Averaging feature.
+- Off Disables the Frame Averaging feature.

 Averages a number of frames as specified in the

 Average Frame Averaging Count parameter, and then

 FrameAveragingMode outputs result images.

 Adds a number of frames as specified in the

 Sum Frame Averaging Count parameter, and then

 outputs result images.

 FrameAveragingCount 2~16 Sets the number of frames to be used for the

-2~16 Frame Averaging feature.
+TrameAveragingCount 2 10 Frame Averaging feature.

-FrameAveraging FrameAveragingReset Resets the Frame Averaging feature and starts it
+FrameAveraging FrameAveragingReset - Resets the Frame Averaging feature and starts it

 Control again.

 Displays the status of the Frame Averaging

 FrameAveragingStatus feature.

 Disabled Disabled: The Frame Averaging feature is

 Idle disabled.

-Busy • Idle: Waits for the first frame.
+Busy Idle: Waits for the first frame.

 Busy: The Frame Averaging feature is

 in use.

 FrameAveraging Displays the number of frames that have been

 CurrentCount - used for the Frame Averaging feature.

-Table 9.6 XML Parameters related to Frame Averaging Control ----------- --
+Table 9.7 XML Parameters related to Frame Averaging Control ----------- ---